NICKY-TECH/TIME-TRACKING-DASHBOARD/README.md

 ### What I learned

-1. I learnt about the npm classes library
+1. I learnt about the npm classenamenpm package

 - It helps make your code more organized in terms of conditionally adding classes, this package handles it in a clear and precise way.